 "§ 90-113.128.
-Inspections; security measures.
+Inspections; and security measures.

-(a) Inspection. - The Department shall perform annual inspections of the premises of any person licensed under this section, including any production facility or medical cannabis center.
-All production facilities and medical cannabis centers owned and operated by a supplier are subject to random inspection by the Department, and the North Carolina State Bureau of Investigation in accordance with rules adopted by the Commission, which shall be developed by the Commission after consulting with and receiving input from the North Carolina State Bureau of Investigation.

-(b) Security Measures. -
+- (a) Inspection.
+The Department shall perform annual inspections of the premises of any person licensed under this section, including any production facility or medical cannabis center.
+All production facilities and medical cannabis centers owned and operated by a supplier are subject to random inspection by the Department, and the North Carolina State Bureau of Investigation in accordance with rules adopted by the Commission, which shall be developed by the Commission after consulting with and receiving input from the North Carolina State Bureau of Investigation. - (b) Security Measures. - (1) Suppliers shall implement appropriate security measures in accordance with rules adopted by the Commission, which shall be developed by the Commission after consulting with and receiving input from the North Carolina State Bureau of Investigation, designed to deter and prevent the theft of cannabis and cannabis-infused products and unauthorized entrance into areas containing cannabis or cannabis-infused products.
+All production facilities shall conduct cultivation, harvesting, processing, and

-- (1) Suppliers shall implement appropriate security measures in accordance with rules adopted by the Commission, which shall be developed by the Commission after consulting with and receiving input from the North Carolina State Bureau of Investigation, designed to deter and prevent the theft of cannabis and cannabis-infused products and unauthorized entrance into areas containing cannabis or cannabis-infused products. - All production facilities shall conduct cultivation, harvesting, processing, and packaging of cannabis and cannabis-infused products in a controlled, secure facility at a physical address provided to the Commission during the medical cannabis supplier license application process.
+All production facilities shall conduct cultivation, harvesting, processing, and packaging of cannabis and cannabis products in a controlled, secure facility at a physical address provided to the Commission during the medical cannabis supplier license application process.
 A production facility may only be accessed by a supplier or a supplier's employee or agent, authorized Department personnel, law enforcement personnel, emergency personnel, and adults who are 21 years of age and older who are accompanied by a supplier or supplier's agents or principals.

 "§ 90-113.129.
-Medical cannabis center restrictions.
+Medical Cannabis Center hours; location and age restrictions.

 - (a) Hours.
 A medical cannabis center licensed under this Article shall not sell cannabis or cannabis-infused products between the hours of 7:00 P.M. and 7:00 A.M. - (b) Location.
 A medical cannabis center shall not be located within 1,000 linear feet of the property line of any of the following places: - (1) A church. - (2) A child care facility as defined in G.S.
-110-86(3). - (3) A public school unit or any nonpublic school as defined in Part 1 or Part 2 of Article 39 of Chapter 115C of the General Statutes. - (4) A community college or the facilities of The University of North Carolina and the grounds of those facilities as defined in G.S.
-143-597(a)(6). - (c) Limited Entry.
-Entry to medical cannabis centers shall be strictly limited to qualified patients, designated caregivers, and persons whose job duties require their presence in the medical cannabis center, including employees and contractors of the medical cannabis center and State employees with an inspection or regulatory role.
-The Commission may set other limitations as necessary to protect the public. - (d) Employee Age.
-Employees of a medical cannabis center must be 21 years of age or older. - (e) Consumption Prohibited.
-Consumption of cannabis or cannabis-infused products on the site of a medical cannabis center is prohibited. - (f) Products.
-The only products that may be sold in a medical cannabis center are cannabis and cannabis-infused products and paraphernalia relating to the administration of cannabis and cannabis-infused products. - (g) Visibility Restriction.
-Cannabis, cannabis-infused products, and paraphernalia shall not be visible to the public from the outside of the medical cannabis center. - (h) Delivery.
-The Commission may establish rules to allow the delivery of cannabis, cannabis-infused products, and paraphernalia used to administer cannabis products by medical cannabis centers to the home of a qualified patient or a designated caregiver in a manner that ensures public safety, the safety of persons delivering the products, and the prevention of diversion.
+110-86(3). - (3) A public school unit or any nonpublic school as defined in Part 1 or Part 2 of Article 39 of Chapter 115C of the General Statutes. - (4) A community college, or the facilities of The University of North Carolina and the grounds of those facilities as defined in G.S.
+143-597(a)(6), - (c) Age.
+An individual must be 18 years old or older to enter a medical cannabis center, unless the individual is a registry identification cardholder.